Dope Ropes co-founder takes a leap of faith

 It’s been great to see so many people start their jump rope journey during lockdown, learning new tricks, staying active and sharing their stories on social media.
 They’re all ambassadors for jumping rope!

 So you ship free products to your ambassadors, but how about customer orders.
 How did you keep up with demand before and during lockdown one?

 I basically had all my stock in my parent’s house and my mum and I fulfilled orders maybe once or twice a week.
 We were packing the orders and driving to the local post office!

 That worked fine until lockdown hit.
 It became very difficult and time-consuming – we simply didn’t have the infrastructure to fulfil demand properly.
 I became worried that orders would be too slow getting out the door, which would lead to a bigger customer service problem.

-The other noticeable impact is on stock.
+The other noticeable impact of outsourcing is on stock.
 There is a limit to how much stock I can physically have at my own home.

 And finally, do you have any key advice for other eCommerce businesses that are looking to grow in the way you have?

 I would say, from experience, outsource your fulfilment sooner rather than later.
 I thought I needed to be doing serious volume, but in fact, I think I could have done it pre-Covid.